pydio/pydio-doc-developer-guide/0_manual/6_scripting-capabilities/1_golang-templates.md

 ### Example: compute a target location

 With that in mind, let's assume we have an Action that takes a node as input (for example on creation), and whose task is to copy it somewhere inside "target" (action parameter).
-We want that "target" to be computed as follow: inside folder `TargetFolder` (defined in job-level parameters), renamed with the current user login and the date/time.
+We want that "target" to be computed as follows: inside folder `TargetFolder` (defined in job-level parameters), renamed with the current user login and the date/time.

 The action "target" parameter could use the following value:
 ```